vlang/vsl/README.md

 VSL is a Scientific Library with a great variety of different modules.
 Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries that allow high performance computing as an alternative.

-> The version of this module will remain in `0.x.x` unless the language API's are finalized and implemented.

 ## Docs

 Visit [vsl docs](https://vsl.readthedocs.io/) to know more about the supported features.